Send Feedback

 Difficulty: Easy/moderate

-The Nature Loop is an easy trail that winds up and down through floodplain habitat.
-Highlights along the trail include a native plant meadow, where you can learn more about the importance of native plants and pollinators; a mixed deciduous/evergreen forest and the birds you might spot here; a stand of pawpaw trees; and a path along the Burning Basin that features wetland plants and animals.
+The Nature Loop is an easy trail that winds up and down through an area of low-lying ground that is subject to flooding, creating floodplain habitat.
+As you hike the trail, you will see a native plant meadow, where you can learn more about the importance of native plants and pollinators.
+There is also a forest mixed with both deciduous and evergreen trees that are home to a variety of birds.
+Further down the path, there is a stand of pawpaw trees, which are small trees that grow an edible sweet fruit.
+The path along the Burning Basin also has many different types of wetland plants and animals.

 View on Terrain360